Why is my iPad not charging – how do I fix it?

 Sometimes the charging cable you use to charge your iPad gets worn out or damaged resulting in iPad charging issues.

 At times the wire can break while still inside the sheath.
-To check if the lightning cable is causing the charging problem of your iPad, try to recharge the device with a different power cable.
-If you get an error message saying that your accessory isn’t supported or certified when you plug your iPad in, likely, that the charging cable that you’re using isn’t certified.
-Therefore, make sure you’re using USB charging cables that are certified by Apple at all times.
+If the lightning cable is the cause of why your iPad stopped charging, try to recharge the device with a different power cable.
+If you get an error message saying that your accessory isn’t supported or certified when you plug your iPad in, it is likely, that the charging cable you’re using isn’t certified.
+Therefore, make sure you’re using USB charging cables that are certified by Apple.

 Step 4.
 Use a different Adapter

-If you are using an incompatible charging adapter for an iPad, it may result in ‘no charging’ or slow charging in some scenarios.
+Using an incompatible charging adapter for an iPad may result in ‘no charging’ or slow charging in some scenarios.
 You must, therefore, look for the Right Kind of Adapter.
 It’s best to use the USB power adapter that comes with your iPad.
-You can use a 10W, 12W, or 18W USB-C power adapter to charge your iPad.
-Just connect the device to the power adapter with the USB end of the charging cable that came with your iPad.
+You can charge your iPad using a 10W, 12W, or 18W USB-C power adapter.
+Connect the device to the power adapter with the USB end of the charging cable that came with your iPad.

 Step 5.
 Clean iPad’s charging port